 By Karyn Greenstreet

 We’re used to people with power holding others accountable, like a boss or a parent.
-As a mastermind group Facilitator, you don’t hold those types of power, so your accountability needs to be structured, intrinsic and persuasive.
+As a mastermind group facilitator, you don’t hold those types of power, so your accountability system needs to be structured, intrinsic and persuasive.

-Accountability is an important benefit of being part of a mastermind group and is often one of the reasons they join your group.
-As a mastermind group Facilitator, you ensure your members’ success by making sure they get into action around their plans.
+Accountability is an important benefit for members of a mastermind group and is often one of the reasons they join your group.
+As a mastermind group facilitator, you ensure your members’ success by making sure they get into action around their plans.
 So how do you hold your members accountable for getting things done (without pulling your hair out)?

-In your mastermind group meetings, make sure there’s time in every meeting for members to share their big-picture goals and which tasks they have completed towards those goals.
-(In your mind, you’re always looking for alignment: are they doing the right tasks, in the correct order, to achieve those goals?
-Sometimes members do the right task at the wrong time – then they have to go back and fix the tasks they missed, slowing them down.)
+In your mastermind group meetings, make sure there is time in every meeting for members to share their big-picture goals and detailed task list, and which tasks they have completed towards those goals.
+In your mind, you’re always looking for alignment: are they doing the right tasks, in the correct order, to achieve those goals?
+Sometimes members do the right task at the wrong time – then they have to go back and fix the tasks they missed, slowing them down.

 You cannot force a mastermind group member to take action.
-And you cannot stand in judgement of their decisions about which tasks and projects to work on first.
+And you cannot stand in judgment of their decisions about which tasks and projects to work on first.